isomerpages/nlb-nrm/_initiatives/Read for Books.md

 Read for Books is a charity book drive to raise awareness and share the gift of reading with the less privileged.
 From 1 to 31 July 2024, for every 10 people who read for 15 minutes, one book or equivalent will be donated to selected beneficiaries, up to 5,500 books*.

 The final number of donations will be determined based on the donations raised through the Giving.SG donation campaign, which runs from 11 Jul 2024 to 14 Aug 2024.
-You can show your support by making a monetary contribution [HERE](https://www.giving.sg/donate/campaign/give-to-nlb-rfb). *Excess donations will be rolled over to benefit beneficiaries of Read for Books 2025.*
+You can show your support by making a monetary contribution [HERE](https://www.giving.sg/donate/campaign/give-to-nlb-rfb)*.

+**Excess donations will be rolled over to benefit beneficiaries of Read for Books 2025.*

 **Beneficiaries**